← Back

 By auditing the site's existing content, I identified opportunities to streamline and organize key content types.
 These informed the site map and wireframes moving into the content design phase.

-I proposed a simplified site map that reduced the number of pages a user would need to click through.
+Ultimately, the content design and information architecture went through 4 rounds of revisions.
+I got alignment from the product owner on a simplified site map that reduced the number of pages a user would need to click through.

-After finalizing the information architecture and UX writing on these wireframes, the team's UX Designer took the designs to high fidelity using the new NYCgov Design System.
+After finalizing the information architecture and UX writing on these wireframes, I worked with the UX Designer to translate them into high fidelity designs with the new NYC Digital Design System.